Malta's a stunning little archipelago (group of islands) in the Med, packing a beachy punch with scorchin' sands and epic diving spots.

 👨👩👧👦 Things to do in Malta with kids

-Oh, the family holibob dilemma: to bask in the all-inclusive luxury where the toughest decision is pool or buffet?
+Oh, the family holiday dilemma: to bask in the all-inclusive luxury where the toughest decision is pool or buffet?
 Or to embark on an adventure that has you discovering new wonders every day?
 Well, if you've pigeon-holed Malta as just a dreamy escape for lovebirds or a squad retreat, think again!
-This gem is a kiddo-friendly paradise where the grown-ups can soak up the fab culture and stunning cityscapes while the little adventurers have a blast too!
+This gem is a kiddo-friendly paradise where the grown-ups can soak up the fab culture and stunning cityscapes while the little adventurers have a blast too.

 ❤️ Things to do in Malta for couples